Political positions of Ted Cruz

 social conservative and a constitutional conservative with libertarian leanings.

 Regarding economic policy, Cruz supports free trade; wishes to abolish the Internal Revenue Service and implement a single tax for all citizens; opposes a higher minimum wage; and supports downsizing the United States government.
 On domestic and social policy, Cruz is pro-life, against Obamacare, same-sex marriage, civil unions, legalization of marijuana, net neutrality, and immigration reform.
 He is in favor of the death penalty, the USA Freedom Act, school choice, and gun rights.
 Environmentally, Cruz is opposed to both the scientific consensus on climate change and the Water Resources Development Act.
 Finally, in regard to foreign policy, Cruz is "somewhere in between" Rand Paul's non-interventionist position and John McCain's active interventionism; Cruz opposes the Joint Comprehensive Plan of Action against Iran, the United States–Cuban Thaw, and the Agenda 21 action plan with other countries.

 Economic policy views

-Since being elected, Cruz has criticized the economic policies of the Barack Obama administration.
+Since being elected, Cruz has criticized the political and economic policies of the Barack Obama administration.
 Chiding fellow Republicans over their 2012 electoral losses, he stated that "Republicans are and should be the party of the 47 percent" and has also noted that the words "growth and opportunity" ought to be tattooed on every Republican's hand.

 In February 2014, Cruz opposed an unconditional increase in the debt limit.
 He said that Republican politicians feared the truth and "wanted to be able to tell what they view as their foolish, gullible constituents back home they didn't do it."